 Competency & Capacity

-If you have a family member who is suffering from dementia, Alzheimer's, mental retardation or a mental illness, and who is demonstrating through his or her actions or inaction that he or she is not capable of handling his or her personal affairs, it may be time to seek guardianship or conservatorship.
-This can be an involved process, especially since a number of changes have been introduced to the Massachusetts Uniform Probate Code.
+If you have a family member who is suffering from any form of diminished capacity, dementia, Alzheimer's, a developmental disability or a mental illness, and who is demonstrating through actions or inaction that he or she is not capable of handling his or her personal affairs, it is time to consider options.
+We can discuss how to start and what legal options are available based on his or her capacity.

 Understanding What Your Options are When Competency Issues Arise

-There are any number of situations that may cause you to question the competency of a family member to make sound life decisions, such as when:
+There are any number of situations that may cause you to question the capacity of a family member to make sound life decisions, such as when:

-- An elderly person suddenly changes a will or trust in a manner that is significantly different from all previous wills or trusts, which could result in will litigation if not appropriately handled during the elder's life.
+- An elderly person suddenly changes a will or trust in a manner that is significantly different from all previous wills or trusts.
+This could result in estate litigation if not appropriately handled during the elder's life.

 - A family member has suspicion that the elderly person is being unduly influenced by others

 Attorneys David Blake, Carolyn Martello Spaudling, Clare Culhane and Jonathan Dunn work with families who wish to assist family members suffering from Capacity limitations who may not be able to adequately protect their interests.